Persona Matters: Effects of Activation Steering on Short Answer Generation and Scoring: Experiments

 \paragraph{Response generation.} Each student type generates 10 answers per prompt set, for a total of 1{,}500 answers per model (15 types $\times$ 10 sets $\times$ 10 samples).
 The model receives the task prompt, source text when provided, and scoring rubric as input.

-\paragraph{Scoring.} In Experiment~A, answers are scored by GPT-5.2 via the OpenAI API as an external quality judge.
-In Experiment~B, each model serves as a trait-steered scorer under 15 persona configurations (unsteered + 7 traits $\times$ pos/neg), simulating 15 different assessment components within a tutoring system.
+\paragraph{Scoring.} In Experiment~A, answers are evaluated by an external LLM judge (GPT-5.2).
+In Experiment~B, each model acts as a trait-steered scorer under 15 persona configurations (unsteered + 7 traits $\times$ pos/neg), simulating 15 different assessment components within a tutoring system.
 Each trait-steered scorer grades the full pool of 4{,}500 steered and simulated student answers using the set-specific rubric from the ASAP-SAS dataset, producing a $15 \times 15$ scorer-learner interaction matrix per model.
 Scores are normalized to $[0,1]$ using each prompt set's rubric range.